+ADA does not provide guidance on the ideal amount of fat in the diet either.
 Fats provide flavor and increase satiety.
-Approximately 25-35% of total calories should come from fat.
-Lower fat intakes may be warranted if weight loss is desired or there is a history of high LDL Cholesterol.
+IOM suggests approximately 20-35% of total calories should come from fat.
+Lower fat intakes may be warranted if there is a history of high LDL Cholesterol.
 Choose mostly heart healthy types of fats and oils.

-Less than 7% of calories should come from saturated fat.
+Less than 10 % of calories should come from saturated fat to reduce CVD risk.
 Encourage restriction of saturated, hydrogenated and trans-fatty acids as they increase LDL.
 Limit solid fats, animal fats, and dairy fats.

-Dietary cholesterol should be limited to < 200 mg/day for individuals with diabetes, whereas the recommendation for the general public, without cardiac risk factors is < 300 mg/day.
+Dietary cholesterol should be limited to < 300 mg/day.